agree-able/breakout-room/README.md

 The CLI includes an interactive menu system that guides you through all available options and configurations.

 ## Usage Modes

+Command-line switches are available to reduce the amount of interactive menu choices.
+You can provide enough to start the app automatically.

 ### 1. Start a Room Manager
 Create a hub for hosting multiple rooms with configurable: